frcs/quizml/README.md

 ## Defining Your Own Targets

-The list of targets can be defined in the configuration file.
+The configuration file defines the list of all the targets.
 For instance, the BlackBoard csv quiz file can be defined as the following target:

 ```yaml
 - out      : ${inputbasename}.txt  # template for output filename.
                                    #    ${inputbasename} refers to the basename of the quiz